cloudmesh-community/book/chapters/linux/ssh.md

 To execute the command upon logout, place it in your `.bash_logout` (assuming you use bash).

+On OSX you can also add the key permanently to the keychain if you do toe following:

+    ssh-add -K ~/.ssh/id_rsa

+Modify the file `.ssh/config` and add the following lines:

+    Host *
+      UseKeychain yes
+      AddKeysToAgent yes
+      IdentityFile ~/.ssh/id_rsa

 ### Using SSH on Mac OS X